|Project duration:||~10 months|

 - Italtronics multilevel Railbox DIN-rail mounted enclosure

-- Prepared for internal 26Wh Li+ backup battery
+- Prepared for internal 20Wh Li+ backup battery

 The OGS control® bus is a proprietary communications layer on top of standard 1Mbps 11-bit CAN.
-We have extended this with node identification, firmware update capabilities, bus conflict detection and watchdog features.
-This bus is used to communicate with all the option modules.
+We have extended the standard CAN functionality with node identification, firmware update, file transfer, bus conflict detection and watchdog features.
+This bus is used to communicate with up to 127 option modules.

 The system controller is complemented with a variety of expansion modules.
 Most of these modules are designed as DIN-rail mounted devices, just like the controller itself.
 They communicate via the T-bus power+communication distribution interconnect, which is mounted in the DIN rail channel.